Sinevia/php-serverless/README.md

 # SERVERLESS FRAMEWORK

-The first fully functional PHP framework for serverless.
+The first and fully functional PHP framework built for serverless.
+Easy to learn and start.
+All required is in this README file.

 ## INSTALLATION ##
 ```